chromium/chromium/docs/contributing.md

 label.
 Owners of all affected files must approve before a change can be committed.
 See: [code review policies: owners][code-reviews-owners].

+All code review comments must be marked resolved before a CL can be committed.
+In some cases a reviewer may give "Code-Review +1" with some additional comments.
+These should be addressed and responded to, or at least acknowledged with the ACK button to resolve them.
+If you cannot resolve all comments an override is provided through an "Unresolved-Comment-Reason:" stanza in your commit message.

 ## Running automated tests

 Before being submitted, a change must pass the commit queue (CQ).
 The commit